its-danny/kindara/README.md

 A `Tile` is the only entity with a `Position` and its position is relative to the `Zone` it belongs to.
 All other positioned entites are children of a tile.

+**Content**

+The games content lives in a private repo to avoid spoiling puzzles, secrets, and so on.
+It all uses [bevy_proto](https://github.com/MrGVSV/bevy_proto), so check their docs for how to create your own content.

 ## License

 Licensed under either of [Apache License, Version 2.0](https://github.com/its-danny/aureus/blob/main/LICENSE-APACHE)